bill-ahmed/qbit-matUI/README.md

 ## Installation -- Replacing your existing qBittorrent Web UI
-This app is tested with **API v2.2** and higher.
-Any lower version are not guaranteed to work.
+This app is tested with **v4.1.5** and higher of qBittorrent, any lower version are not guaranteed to work.

 1. Take a production-ready build from [releases](https://github.com/bill-ahmed/qbit-material-WebUI/releases), or [build it yourself](#build)
 2. Extract the files into any folder